 The Reinstatement in Civil Employment Act

-This Act from 1946 was passed by the Parliament of Canada with the purpose of providing the reinstatement in civil employment of discharged members of the Canadian forces and other individuals who mobilized during the Second World War.
-The Act intended to regulate the reintegration process of ex-members into civil society, in an attempt to make easier the transition of labour for a war economy into a post-conflict, peacetime economy.
-Social benefits and considerations like those needed for disabled veterans were also considered in the Act.
+The federal Parliament passed this Act in 1946 to provide for the reinstatement in civil employment of discharged members of the Canadian forces and other individuals who mobilized during the Second World War.
+The Act intended to regulate the reintegration process of ex-members into civil society, in order to ease the transition of labour from a wartime economy into a peacetime economy.
+Social benefits and provisions for disabled veterans were also considered in the Act.

 Second World War